Best Amusement Parks near NYC Reachable by Public Transportation

 How to get there: Just about an hour's ride will deliver you to this popular amusement park in upstate NY.
 Coach USA buses depart from Port Authority in Midtown Manhattan at designated morning time slots.
 Make sure to select the round-trip options to book your return trip to the city.

-Top Sights: There is so much to see and do at this family-friendly theme park, including sailing high into the air on the Anchor's Away pirate ship ride and chasing a wizard on The Dragon roller coaster.
+Legoland New York brings big-time theme park fun to the heart of the Hudson Valley.
+Visitors to this northeast theme park can enjoy seven themed lands spread out over 150 acres.
+There is so much to see and do at this family-friendly theme park, including sailing high into the air on the Anchor's Away pirate ship ride and chasing a wizard on The Dragon roller coaster.
 For the little builders, this amusement park has an endless array of activities and fun rides fit for younger family members.
-All aboard the Duplo Express Train or head on over to the Builders Guild to construct your very own castle.
+Beware: Good walking shoes and a stroller are essential for this build-into-the hillside park.
+If you want to turn your escape into a multi-day adventure, book a stay at the on-site Legoland Hotel.

 RELATED: Best Things To Do in Coney Island With Kids